 Administration Fee

 An administration fee (the amount of which will be specified on a lot by lot basis within the particulars and/or the Special Conditions of sale and/or the Important Notes For Bidders section of the auction brochure) must be paid (or secured by way of a hold on a credit/debit card) in advance of the auction as part of the Auction Entrance Fee.
-If you are not the successful bidder, then the Auction Entrance Fee will be refunded to you..
+If you are not the successful bidder, then the Auction Entrance Fee will be refunded to you.

 Auction Entrance Fee